rauldiekmann/viviendaJovenCARM/README.md

 to find affordable properties, and know right away if you are eligible for a subsidy.

 ## Usage
 To use ViviendaJovenCarm, simply browse the listings and search for properties based on your preferences.
 You can filter by location, price range, amenities, and more.
-Once you find a property you're interested in, you can view more details, schedule a viewing, or contact the seller directly through the platform.
+Once you find a property you're interested in, you can view more details, or contact the seller directly through the platform.

 ## Quick Start